HOME Register

 Vocabulary:

-stock: a supply of capital, money or capital invested or available for investment
+stock: noun.
+A supply of capital, money or capital invested or available for investment

-stock broker:a person owe who executes orders to buy and sell securities and often also acts as a security dealer
+stock broker: compound noun.
+A person owe who executes orders to buy and sell securities and often also acts as a security dealer

 CD: compound noun.
 Certificate of Deposit.
 An investment type usually safe but returns a low interest

-government bonds: compound noun. a investment type offered by government, the amount of the money guaranteed by government for the investment
+government bonds: compound noun.
+An investment type offered by government; the amount of money guaranteed by the government for investment in its financial products

-yield: intransitive verb. to give or render as fitting, as determined or required
+yield: transitive and intransitive verb.
+To give or render as fitting, as determined or required

-return: amount of profit or yield from an investment
+return: noun in this conversation.
+Amount of profit or yield from an investment

-investment portfolio: the total amount in dollar value of securities held by an investor
+investment portfolio: compound noun.
+The total amount in dollar value of securities held by an investor

-balanced investment portfolio: having an investment portfolio proportionately mixed with different types of securities
+balanced-investment portfolio: compound noun.
+Having an investment portfolio proportionately mixed with different types of securities

-beta value: compound noun. a measure of a stock's volatility in relation to the Standard & Poor's 500, which by definition has a beta of 1.0.
-A beta higher than this implies greater volatility than the overall market.
+beta value: compound noun.
+A measure of a stock's volatility in relation to the Standard & Poor's 500, which by definition has a beta of 1.0.
+A beta higher than this suggests a greater volatility than the overall market.

-stock market indexes: A variety of predictions that give an indication of the overall direction and strength of the market.
+stock market indexes: compound noun.
+A variety of predictions that give an indication of the overall direction and strength of the market.

 Companies included in the index are selected by the S&P Index Committee, a team of analysts and economists at Standard & Poor's.
 The S&P 500 is a market weighted index - each stock's weight is proportionate to its market value.

-Dow Jones: an indicator of stock market prices; based on the share values of 30 blue-chip stocks listed on the New York Stock Exchange.
+Dow Jones: compound noun.
+An indicator of stock market prices; based on the share values of 30 blue-chip stocks listed on the New York Stock Exchange.

-Nasdaq: Created in 1971, the nasdaq was the world's first electronic stock market.
+Nasdaq: compound noun.
+Created in 1971, the Nasdaq was the world's first electronic stock market.
 The NASDAQ is a computerized system that facilitates trading and provides price quotations on some 5,000 of the more actively traded over-the-counter stocks.

-investment: capital put in a security on the stock market (in this conversation)
+investment: noun.
+Capital put in a security on the stock market (in this conversation)

 Business English Vocabulary